 Have you heard the folksy New York Life commercial, the one where the insurance agent extols his family values and ends with him talking with his daughter about her school day?

 "Sabrina," he says, "I heard you learned subtraction today."

 I identified with that end line.
 I can remember learning math to the sweet taste of chocolate chips.
 I was pretty good at it while the candy lasted.
 Well, maybe through 11th grade.

 Our son, Dan, had a similar educational experience during fourth grade, getting rewarded for good work with M&Ms, a confection Gilda and I did not stock in our pantry.
 Indeed, we had no treats around the house, partly because Dan was allergic to milk products as an infant and we encouraged him and Ellie to eat fruit and vegetables, not candy.

 We discovered Dan's incentivized learning regimen after his annual visit to the dentist revealed five cavities in a heretofore pristine mouth.
 Under questioning, Dan readily confessed his teacher gave him candy for correct answers.
 Ah, the perils of an intelligent mind.
 Once we had the teacher stop the candy trail, and substitute carrot sticks, he didn't get another cavity.
 Ever.
 Fortunately, it did not stymie his education, proving, at least to us, chocolate is not essential to learning.

 For 60 years I wore socks every day, regardless of season, through school, vacations, and career.
-Now at 70 and no longer working full time, socks are not part of my daily attire.
+Now at 71 and retired, socks are not a compulsory part of my daily attire.
 No Socks Needed Anymore is a journal of life before and after retirement, plus views on news, sports, politics, business and anything else that interests me.
 To contact me or receive alerts when new entries are posted, send your note and email address to email@example.com.
 To post a comment, click on the "No Comments" link at the bottom of the post.